HReavis/SP500-timeseries-analysis/README.md

 affecting the volatility of the stock market and forecast future stock market daily returns, assuming we invest a certain amount of money today.

-Rohan Tiwari, Radhika Kulkarni, Manuel Sojan, Hannah Reavis, Praneeth Chitturi
+Contributors: Rohan Tiwari, Radhika Kulkarni, Manuel Sojan, Hannah Reavis, Praneeth Chitturi